Upside limited for 2016 even as earnings bottom

 "There’s no clear driver that I can see that is going to ignite growth in the real economy.
 We continue to limp along," said Kim Forrest, senior equity research analyst at Fort Pitt Capital Group in Pittsburgh.

-The S&P 500 tech sector on Friday posted its largest percentage decline in 11 weeks after Microsoft and Alphabet both missed analysts' expectations.
+The S&P 500 tech sector .SPLRCT on Friday posted its largest percentage decline in 11 weeks after Microsoft (MSFT.O) and Alphabet (GOOGL.O) both missed analysts' expectations.

 In that environment, investors are likely paying as much as they are willing to pay for stocks, said Forrest.